Teeth Grinding & Bruxism Treatments

 Think of a smartie – tough outer layer, very soft inside.
 In addition, when key teeth wear, this can lead to other teeth becoming involved in bite forces that they are not designed to withstand.
 Worn teeth are generally painless although an increase in sensitivity or localised gum recession can occur.

-Headaches can be associated with grinding, as can pain the TMJ (jaw) joint.
+Headaches can be associated with teeth grinding, as can pain the TMJ (jaw) joint.
 An unbalanced bite can be caused by multiple fillings or crowns, or simply by the way your teeth have grown in as a child.
 If the forces on the teeth are uneven, the body compensates for this by subtly shifting the balance on the jaw joints and muscles.
-This can put

 As an aside, botox can also be very effective and safe in eradicating migraines.
 One of our hygienists, Elaine Petrie, has personal experience of this with her own migraines disappearing and she would be happy to speak to anyone with questions.